 Most renter's insurance policies come with a $500 minimum deductible.
 You can save about 10 percent on monthly fees by choosing a $1,000 deductible and another 10 percent going to a $2,500 deductible.
 The deductible applies to property claims, not liability claims.

-Jeff Schneider is the president of Gotham Brokerage, an insurance brokerage serving NYC and the tri-state area for over 45 years.
+Jeff Schneider is the president of Gotham Brokerage, a local, super service-oriented apartment insurance brokerage serving NYC and the tri-state area for over 50 years.
+They can give you a free quote in minutes.
+Just fill out the quick form, give them a call at +1 (212) 406-7300 or shoot them an email at email@example.com.

 You Might Also Like